Why It’s Worth Investing in Your Business Blog Content

 An Organic Source of Growth

 Another of the huge benefits of a blog is that it's an organic source of growth.
 Yes, I know a blog can be expensive, and I know that expense turns off a lot of business owners.
 I'm working on another post specifically about this topic, so you can find that when it's published as well.

 The important part is that a blog is not considered paid advertising.
 You invest money in it, sure.
-Tools for keyword research, blog management tools, content writing; it all costs money.
-It doesn’t have to, though.
-You can run a blog with a handful of one-time investments, as long as you’re willing to take the time to do the legwork yourself.
+Tools for keyword research, blog management tools, content writing; these all cost money.
+It doesn't have to, though.
+You can run a blog with a handful of one-time investments, as long as you're willing to take the time to do the legwork yourself.